nmeum/zig-riscv-embedded/README.md

 ## Building

-Builds successfully with zig `0.5.0+5990929247`, since I am unable to recall the commands necessary to build the entire thing I encapsulate them in `build.sh`.
-Simply invoke this shell script to build an ELF image.
+The code builds successfully with zig `0.5.0+5990929247`.
+The zig build system is used for building the application, the configuration is available in `build.zig`.
+To build the application run:

+	$ zig build

+This will create the binary in `zig-cache/bin/main`.

 ## Booting